brimdata/zed/docs/language/operators/README.md

 * [`tail`](#tail)
 * [`uniq`](#uniq)

+> **Note:** Due to the width of the records used as sample data, you may need
+> to "scroll right" in the output to see some field values in the example
+> outputs.

 > **Note:** Per Zed [search syntax](../search-syntax/README.md), many examples
 > below use shorthand that leaves off the explicit leading `* |`, matching all
 > records before invoking the first element in a pipeline.